-Shoreditch House meets Miami Beach, this fashion-led Newbury pub is cool, casual and your flexible foodie friend.
+Welcome to the house of fun!
+This super-stylish Newbury pub is cool, casual and your flexible foodie friend.
 Big pants on, let's dive in.

 Relaxing, fun with Insta-worthy decor to die for.
 Think Shoreditch House meets Miami Beach.
 I love it and there is a very subtle fishy theme if you can join the arty dots on the walls.
 The pub is sprawling with five different rooms – six if you include the garden.
-The front bar area is is dominated by a blinking gorge orange velvet sofa, the Bartholomew Bar (a snug) for a quiet drinkie and read of the papers has a ‘get away from it all’ feels.
+The front bar area is is dominated by a blinking gorgeous orange velvet sofa, the Bartholomew Bar (a snug) for a quiet drinkie and read of the papers has a ‘get away from it all’ feels.

 There is a ‘Games Room’ with vintage pub and board games with more kitsch antique fair finds.
 Head out towards the rear of the property and you come across The Fish Tank – a room used for business meetings, breakfast for guests staying in one of five rooms and private events.

 The restaurant has a hint of Miami beach with palm print soft furnishings, brass palm floor lamps and vintage maps.
 It opens out to the garden where you can book a quirky beach hut – each one named after the owners’ children – for group get togethers, and there’s a handy outdoor bar.
 A dull but useful fact is that there is a car park for guests – rarer than rocking horse poop in Newbury.

 New Head Chef (Toby), new menu and a clear understanding of what people want.
 Chef Toby has cooked in London’s top gastropubs and restaurants in Hong Kong (fancy).
 He combines his knowledge of British and international flavours to create crowd-pleasing dishes, whether you’re in for a light lunch, leisurely dinner or weekend refuel while out shopping.